gioblu/PJON/src/strategies/OverSampling/specification/PJDLR-specification-v2.0.md

 |____|___|______||______||______|                 |____|___|_____|
 ```

-The maximum time dedicated to potential acknowledgement reception for a given application is estimated by adding the CRC computation time of the longest supported frame to the maximum latency and to the optional preamble duration.
+The required response time-out for a given application can be determined practically transmitting the longest supported frame with the farthest physical distance between the two devices.
+The highest interval between packet transmission and acknowledgement measured plus a small margin is the correct time-out that should exclude acknowledgement losses.